What is a General Contractor?

 The technology we use enables us to create structures that not only better in structural aspects but also in design and architectural elements.

-Here is some of the examples what what can be done:
+Here is some of the examples of what can be done:

 - Custom country house